CamCode9/cars-back-end-test/README.md

 The databases should now be setup, you can run the test files by running the following script:

 - npm test

+The 'production' version of the test is currently hosted [here](https://cars-be-test.herokuapp.com/) on Heroku.